thbrown/softball-scorer/README.md

 Dev mode starts its own web server to serve client assets and proxies and app server requests to the app server.

 use `yarn start` if you want to start both dev server and softball.app server at the same time in the same terminal.
-This also starts a CSS watcher that auto-regenerates CSS variables when `theme.js` changes.
+This also starts a CSS watcher that auto-regenerates CSS variables when `theme.ts` changes.

 Alternatively, with two terminals you can run `yarn start:client` and `yarn start:server` or go into the respective directories and run `yarn start`.
-If you're editing `theme.js` frequently, run `cd client && yarn watch:css` in a third terminal for auto-regeneration.
+If you're editing `theme.ts` frequently, run `cd client && yarn watch:css` in a third terminal for auto-regeneration.

 ## Prod